Shakespeare Sails Home

 SHALLOW A’ must, then, to the inns o’ court shortly.
 I was once of Clement’s Inn, where I think they will talk of mad Shallow yet.

-Where Justice Shallow refers to ‘my cousin William’ who was at Oxford and who ‘must then to the Inns of Court shortly,’ we gain a complete match for William Stanley, also an Oxford man, whose 1588 enrollment at Lincoln’s Inn supports his being a ‘good scholar.’
+Where Justice Shallow refers to ‘my cousin William’ who was at Oxford and who ‘must then to the Inns of Court shortly,’ we gain a complete match for William Stanley, also an Oxford man, whose 1588 enrolment at Lincoln’s Inn supports his being a ‘good scholar.’

 The Comedy of Errors